-by saving and restoring the counter values at context switch time and the CPU performance monitoring unit (PMU) differentiates between events happening in user and kernel domains.
+We measure userspace events generated by our benchmark alone; the operating system provides process-specific counts by saving and restoring the counter values at context switch time and the CPU performance monitoring unit (PMU) differentiates between events happening in user and kernel domains.
 There are many other conceivable sources of variation, such as crossing cache-line boundaries, crossing page boundaries, unaligned instruction fetches, unaligned memory accesses, etc. We have not found these to affect event counts.

-C. Events
+2.3 Events

-Modern processors have hundreds of available performance events (a full list can be found in the various vendor's architectural manuals [18], [19]).
+Modern processors have hundreds of available performance events (a full list can be found in the various vendor's architectural manuals [18, 19]).
 We limit our search to those described as counting retired or committed instructions.